jeffhowarth/ee-edu/src/methods/filter-collections.md

 A filter is a method of asking a true or false question about the content of a collection and then only keeping the records where the answer is true.
 In other GIS, these are called __selections__ or __queries__ which are often written in SQL, which follows a similar logic but employs a different syntax.

-In Earth Engine, the three main types of filters are by time, by location, or by attribute.
+In Earth Engine, you can filter collections in three ways:

+* by time,
+* by location,
+* by attribute.

 ## __filter by time__